 Samadhi Part 1: Maya, the Illusion of the Self

-Watch the first installment of this new documentary series exploring Samadhi.
+Watch the first instalment of this new documentary series exploring Samadhi.

-Here’s the second installment that came out in March 2018.
+Here’s the second instalment that came out in March 2018.

 Daniel Schmidt’s Inner Worlds, Outer Worlds:

 Daniel Schmidt is a Canadian filmmaker, musician and meditation teacher.
 His last film Inner Worlds, Outer Worlds was an Internet sensation and I highly recommend watching it online if you haven’t seen it.

 I regularly hold documentary screenings for films on meditation and higher education in my home of Vancouver, British Columbia and I was fortunate enough to have the opportunity to screen Inner Worlds, Outer Worlds last year at the Imperial Theatre (I will be doing a screening of Samadhi when the full documentary film is released).

 I’m a huge believer in meditation because it has been the crucial practice that has helped me overcome ADHD and become a successful location independent entrepreneur.

 Meditation has enabled me to become a highly effective self-directed learner and it has made it possible for me to organize my ideas and focus each day on turning them into reality (something that I struggled with until I mastered the routine of a daily meditation practice).